augustinewafula/static-site-generator/README.md

 # Conclusion
 This static site generator is a simple and flexible solution for generating HTML files from Markdown files.
 It is highly customizable and can be used to create a wide range of static websites.

+# Credits

+The blog template at https://startbootstrap.com/previews/clean-blog was used for the demo of the static site generator

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details.